shiy1022/slab_qick_calib/README_experiments.md

 **File**: `experiments/single_qubit/resonator_spectroscopy.py`

 **Description**: Measures the resonant frequency of the readout resonator by sweeping the readout pulse frequency and looking for the frequency with the maximum measured amplitude.
-The resonator frequency is stored in the parameter cfg.device.readout.frequency.
+The resonator frequency is stored in the parameter `cfg.device.readout.frequency`.

 The module includes:
 - `ResSpecProgram`: Defines the pulse sequence for the resonator spectroscopy experiment